 Community events: hydration stations

-We have two large mobile ‘hydration stations’ to provide free drinking water at local community festivals, concerts and sporting events.
+We have six ‘contactless’ water bottle refill stations to provide free drinking water refills at local community festivals, concerts and sporting events.

 - Your event must be within Barwon Water’s service region